Official Global Travel Advisories

 Typhoid is a bacterial infection spread by contaminated food or water.
 Risk is higher among children, travellers going to rural areas, travellers visiting friends and relatives or those travelling for a long period of time.

-Travellers visiting regions with a risk typhoid, especially those exposed to places with poor sanitation should speak to a health care professional about vaccination.
+Travellers visiting regions with a risk of typhoid, especially those exposed to places with poor sanitation, should speak to a health care professional about vaccination.

 Chikungunya

-There is currently a risk of chikungunya in this country.
-Chikungunya is a virus spread through the bite of an infected mosquito.
-Chikungunya can cause a viral disease that typically causes fever and pain in the joints.
+The virus that causes chikungunya is spread through the bite of an infected mosquito.
+It can cause fever and pain in the joints.
 In some cases, the joint pain can be severe and last for months or years.

-Zika Virus
+Zika virus

 Zika virus is a risk in this country.